Overview

 Back to topCauses

 When decay-causing bacteria come into contact with sugars and starches from foods and drinks, they form an acid.
-This acid can attack the tooth’s enamel causing it to lose minerals.
+This acid can attack the tooth’s enamel, causing it to lose minerals.

 Back to topSymptoms

-In early tooth decay, there are not usually any symptoms.
 As tooth decay advances, it can cause a toothache (tooth pain) or tooth sensitivity to sweets, hot, or cold.
-If the tooth becomes infected, an abscess, or pocket of pus, can form that can cause pain, facial swelling, and fever.
+If the tooth becomes infected, an abscess, or pocket of pus, may form, causing pain, facial swelling, and fever.

 Back to topDiagnosis